 I. Work for a School (back to top)

-Working for a school can provide a bit more security than freelancing.
+Working for a school can provide more security than freelancing.
 The school will most usually line up students for you, make sure students pay, make sure you are paid, and supply a curriculum with which to teach your classes.
 In most cases, the school should also provide you with visa support to make sure you are teaching legally.

 A. Full-time Position with a School